The Music Building

 The Music Building is a music rehearsal facility at 584 Eighth Avenue in Midtown Manhattan, New York City, United States.
 It is the largest music rehearsal facility in Manhattan with 69 studios on 12 floors that are leased to musicians.
 It is located near Times Square and allows 24/7 access for musicians.
 Notable musicians such as Madonna, Interpol, Billy Idol, and Joey Ramone have been tenants at The Music Building.
 Numerous recordings have taken place at the Music Building by some of the notable tenants.

 History

 The Music Building was founded in 1979.
 There were initially two locations in Queens and Manhattan with Queens having more rap and heavy metal bands and Manhattan having more punk, rock, and pop bands.
 The Music Building in Manhattan became the focal point for all musicians when the Queens building was destroyed by fire in 1996.

 The building is currently filled with graffiti art from various artists who have been tenants or have visited other musicians who were tenants in the building.
-Musicians have stated that instead of living there, The Music Building is like an apartment building where you can rent a room and play 24/7.
+Musicians have stated that instead of living there, The Music Building is like an apartment building where one can rent a room and play 24/7.
 In addition to renting space to known musicians, The Music Building rents space to local bands and musicians who are just starting.